 - If a line ending follows the backslash character, the line break is converted from a soft break into a hard break.

 - Every other character is taken as itself, but without the interpretation of a Zettelmarkup element.
 For example, if you want to enter a “]” into a footnote text, you should escape it with a backslash.

 Any text that begins with a number sign character (“#”, U+0023), followed by a non-empty sequence of Unicode letters, Unicode digits, the hyphen-minus character (“-”, U+002D), or the low line character (“_”, U+005F) is interpreted as an inline tag.
-They will be considered equivalent to tags in metadata.
+They are be considered equivalent to tags in metadata.

 Entities & more